 The big global headline this past week was the annual US Fed meeting in Jackson Hole where the future of US monetary policy was outlined.
 That said, they didn’t really say anything the markets didn’t already know namely low rates to remain for the foreseeable future and an allowance of higher inflation – which further strengthened the view that Central Bankers around the world will do what whatever it takes.

-One only must look at the chart below to see the recent out performance of defensive vs risk assets which highlights the importance of fixed income exposure to any investment portfolio.
+One only must look at the chart below to see the recent outperformance of defensive vs risk assets which highlight the importance of fixed-income exposure to any investment portfolio.
 Recent history has shown there is no better time to appreciate and utilise the benefits of bonds in your portfolio.
 There are different types of bonds available and each type and class play a role in a diversified portfolio depending on your investment goals, risk aversion and time horizon.
-Government bonds are regarded as risk free however, with yields under 1%, investors are forced to look at higher yielding corporate bonds which still offer returns between 2% – 6%
+Government bonds are regarded as risk-free, however, with yields under 1%, investors are forced to look at higher-yielding corporate bonds which still offer returns between 2% – 6%

 We think it is critical to note the difference in the volatility of each asset class below.
 We know which one we would prefer if you want to look after your blood pressure and sleep well at night!